-Coughing.
-Aching.
-Sneezing.
 The cold and flu season is no treat.
-This year, consider taking a few simple actions to keep illness at bay.
+With this year bringing added challenges, consider taking a few simple actions to keep illness at bay.
 Healthy lifestyle choices are the best way to boost your body’s immunity, naturally.
 That means exercising regularly, limiting alcohol, caffeine, and sugar, eating healthy meals that contain plenty of fruits and vegetables, and drinking lots of water.
 Vitamin D, a fat-soluble vitamin, is frequently used as a supplement during the common cold.
 When “D” is used without a subscript it refers to either D2 or D3, the two primary forms used as supplements.
 Read on to learn more.

 HOW TO USE IT

 People who get plenty of sun exposure do not require supplemental vitamin D, since sunlight increases vitamin D synthesis when it strikes bare skin.
 The recommended dietary allowance for vitamin D is 200 IU per day for adults.
 Sun-deprived people should take no less than 600 IU per day and ideally around 1,000 IU per day.